chn-lee-yumi/MaterialSearch/README.md

 ## Hardware Requirements

-It is recommended to use a `amd64 (x86_64)` or `arm64 (aarch64)` architecture CPU.
+`amd64 (x86_64)` architecture CPU.
 The minimum requirement is 2GB of memory, but it is recommended to have at least 4GB of memory.
 If you have a large number of photos, it is recommended to increase the amount of memory.

 ## Search Speed